SupaMafia/awesome-window-manager-config/README.md

 Installation:
 - The config file loaction is at: ~/.config/awesome/rc.lua. create one if the file does not exist.
-- Replace content of rc.lua and theme.lua.
-(Backup your old file first).
+- Replace the content of rc.lua and theme.lua.
+(Backup your old files first).
 And in rc.lua, you need to change the path of theme.lua to the file location. change this line: beautiful.init("/home/$USER_DIR$/.config/awesome/theme.lua")
-- And for the best practice, put theme.lua needs at the same directory with rc.lua: ~/.config/awesome/.
+- And for the best practice, put theme.lua at the same directory with rc.lua: ~/.config/awesome/.

 Run launcher:
-- Default is dmenu, but you can change it to rofi by going to is line: awful.key({ modkey },            "r",     function ()
+- The default is dmenu, but you can change it to rofi by going to is line: awful.key({ modkey },            "r",     function ()
-- Change the code inside " " from dmenu_run -nb '#2f1e47' -sb '#25583a' -nf '#ffffff' -fn 'terminus-18' -b to: rofi -theme glue_pro_blue -show drun
+- Change the code inside " " from "dmenu_run -nb '#2f1e47' -sb '#25583a' -nf '#ffffff' -fn 'terminus-18' -b" to: "rofi -theme glue_pro_blue -show drun"
 - Just by using dmenu_run or rofi -show drun works as well. the provided script adds theming.
-- If the text is too big change the font size here: 'terminus-18'
+- If the text is too big, change the font size by changing: 'terminus-18' to something like: 'terminus-10'

 Auto start:
 - Default uses pasystray, but you can switch to volumeicon by uncommenting the line (remove "--").